Climate change: Land surface changes

 Local vegetation cover impacts how much of the sunlight gets reflected back into space (albedo), and how much heat is lost by evaporation.
 For instance, the change from a dark forest to grassland makes the surface lighter, causing it to reflect more sunlight.
-Deforestation can also modify the release of chemical compounds that influence clouds, and by changing wind patterns.
+Deforestation can also modify the release of chemical compounds that influence clouds, and can change the roughness of Earth’s surface in a way affecting wind speed.
 In tropic and temperate areas the net effect is to produce significant warming, and forest restoration can make local temperatures cooler.
 At latitudes closer to the poles, there is a cooling effect as forest is replaced by snow-covered (and more reflective) plains.
 Globally, these increases in surface albedo have been the dominant direct influence on temperature from land use change.
 Thus, land use change to date is estimated to have a slight cooling effect.

 Other factors

 Aerosols and clouds

 Air pollution, in the form of aerosols, affects the climate on a large scale.
 Aerosols scatter and absorb solar radiation.
 From 1961 to 1990, a gradual reduction in the amount of sunlight reaching the Earth's surface was observed.
 This phenomenon is popularly known as global dimming, and is primarily attributed to sulfate aerosols produced by the combustion of fossil fuels with heavy sulfur concentrations like coal and bunker fuel.
 Smaller contributions come from black carbon (from combustion of fossil fuels and biomass), and from dust.
 Globally, aerosols have been declining since 1990 due to pollution controls, meaning that they no longer mask greenhouse gas warming as much.

 Aerosols also have indirect effects on the Earth's energy budget.
 Sulfate aerosols act as cloud condensation nuclei and lead to clouds that have more and smaller cloud droplets.
 These clouds reflect solar radiation more efficiently than clouds with fewer and larger droplets.
 They also reduce the growth of raindrops, which makes clouds more reflective to incoming sunlight.
 Indirect effects of aerosols are the largest uncertainty in radiative forcing.

 While aerosols typically limit global warming by reflecting sunlight, black carbon in soot that falls on snow or ice can contribute to global warming.
-Not only does this increase the absorption of sunlight, it also increases melting and sea-level rise.
+The resulting excess heat accelerates the melting of ice sheets and glaciers, which in turn contributes significantly to global sea-level rise.
 Limiting new black carbon deposits in the Arctic could reduce global warming by 0.2 °C by 2050.
 The effect of decreasing sulfur content of fuel oil for ships since 2020 is estimated to cause an additional 0.05 °C increase in global mean temperature by 2050.